 The Board of Directors oversees CTAC’s affairs from a policy-governance perspective.
 The officers of the corporation (Chair, Vice-Chair, Secretary and Treasurer) make up the Board’s Executive Committee.
 The Board is elected by the CTAC membership.
 To contact the whole board, please email email@example.com or to contact the chair please email firstname.lastname@example.org.

 Chair and Regional Representative – Québec Region

 Email : email@example.com

 HIV positive since 1983, Terry has been actively involved in the HIV movement since 1996.
 He lives in Cowansville, Quebec.
 His professional experience is in management with finance, human resource and negotiation skills.
 His involvement in HIV has been at a number of levels: He has extensive Board experience in all levels of HIV: ACCM (local); the FondationQuébecoise du Sida (regional); CATIE, CTAC, and Leading Together Championing Committee (national).
-He currently sits on CATIE’s board as treasurer.
+He has previously been chair and treasurer of CATIE.

 Email : firstname.lastname@example.org

 I, Roger Tam, am a PHA and a pharmacist with 17 years of experience.
 I graduated from the University of Manitoba in 1999.
 As well, I am a recent graduate from the Michener Institute of Applied Science.

 I am accredited as a certified diabetes educator (CDE), smoking cessation expert (QUIT), and HIV/STI educator.

 Since 2004, I have been a HIV/STI pre/post-test educator at Nine Circles Community Health Centre (NCCHC) in Winnipeg.
 In 2005, I was elected to the Board of Directors of Nine Circles and in 2008 became board president.
 I was re-elected in 2014.